The Mole (American TV series) season 7: Episode 3

 Contestants travel in two cars, which form their group for the assignment, to an apartment complex in Forest City.
-Each group must select one member who is "most capable of performing under pressure" to be their leader.
+Each group elect a leader who is "most capable of performing under pressure".

 Upon arrival, each group has one hour to complete a "heist" by entering a specific apartment, unlocking a safe and "stealing" the jewellery inside.
 For each group that successfully opens their safe and steals the jewellery, $10,000 is added to the pot.

-To do so, each group leader must rappel down the side of the building to identify their group's designated apartment, distinguished with a red chair on the balcony.
+To do so, each group leader must rappel down the side of the building to their group's designated apartment, distinguished with a red chair on the balcony.
 After finding the apartment, they must enter through the balcony and open the front door for their remaining group members to enter with a bag of supplies.
 Afterwards, each group must search their apartment for the safe, determine the combination to unlock it and steal the jewellery inside.
 To determine the code, groups must figure out that they must input batteries from the apartment into a UV flashlight in their supply bag, then use the UV flashlight to find two numbers on household items which illuminate when shone upon.
 These numbers form the four-digit code to the safe, and teams only have three attempts to input the correct code.
 Inside each apartment is also a clue which groups can open at the cost of $5,000.

 One group opened their safe within the time limit, however one clue was also opened, meaning that in total $5,000 was earned for the pot.